lowRISC/style-guides/VerilogCodingStyle.md

 assign ncnt = cnt + 4'h1;
 ```

-Or you may explicitly express to drop the carry by using size casting.
+Or you may explicitly express dropping the carry by using size casting.

 ```systemverilog
 assign ncnt = 4'(cnt + 4'h1);